rdk1024/MOSAcquisition/README.md

 ### Dependencies
 This package requires a Python interpreter.
 It also makes use of astropy, ginga, matplotlib, numpy, and pyraf.
 To install those packages, simply call
 `$ pip install astropy ginga matplotlib numpy pyraf`
-It also requires much of the existing MOIRCS Acquisition software, which is not on the internet as far as I know, so if you don't work for Subaru, ha ha, too bad.

 ### File Locations
 The folders in this repository must be merged with the corresponding files in the user's `.ginga` folder, which should either be at `/.ginga` or `~/.ginga`, and might be invisible; `plugins` merges with `plugins`, and `util` merges with `util`.

+The `mesoffset_directories.txt` document must also be put into `moircs01/MCSRED2/`. `moircs01/` is the folder containing `MOS_log/`, which is the folder containing the folders containing your SBR files.

 ## Usage
 Once this plugin has been installed as specified above, navigate to the